 07.02 — 10.03.2008One Man ShowHelmar Lerski

-After more than 20 years as an actor in the United States, Lerski became involved in photography.
-Thereafter, throughout his life, he alternated between photography and cinema.
-As a photographer, Lerski extensively used his theatrical experience and applied the effects of stage lighting to the portraits of his actor friends.
+After spending over 20 years as an actor in the United States, Lerski ventured into photography.
+Throughout his life, he continuously shifted between photography and cinema.
+Drawing on his theatrical background, Lerski incorporated stage lighting techniques into his portraiture, particularly when capturing images of his actor friends.

-From then on, Lerski’s unique style of portraiture, unusual for America at the time, began to emerge.
-He did not follow the well-trodden path of achieving an exact resemblance to a portrait and did not try to capture individual face features.
-In contrast to it he focused on the universal imagery and archetypes, utilizing contrasting light as a filter to eliminate all inaccuracies.
-Using numerous mirrors and special filters, he was able to achieve such strong light and shadow effects that the surface of the human face began to resemble a sculpted landscape or an abstract relief.
+Lerski’s distinctive style of portraiture, which was unconventional for its time in America, began to emerge.
+Rather than striving for an exact likeness or capturing individual facial features, he focused on universal imagery and archetypes.
+He employed contrasting light as a filter to eliminate any inaccuracies.
+Using numerous mirrors and special filters, he achieved dramatic light and shadow effects, transforming the human face into a sculpted landscape or an abstract relief.

-Artist himself considered his main breakthrough to his ability to convey the facial changes, their transformations and metamorphosis in response to the camera angle and lighting.
-The light setup was always a basic element of Lerski’s artistic method: “Light is a proof that a photographer can create freely, following his mind’s eye, like a painter, designer, or sculptor”.
+Lerski considered his most significant breakthrough to be his ability to convey the facial changes, transformations, and metamorphoses resulting from camera angles and lighting.
+The setup of lighting was always a fundamental aspect of Lerski’s artistic method: “Light is a proof that a photographer can create freely, following his mind’s eye, like a painter, designer, or sculptor”.

-The Palestinian portraits became one of Lerski’s most important series of works.
-After several trips to Palestine since 1931, he presented to public a series of portraits of such expressive and formal innovation that its appearance transcended a mere artistic event by provoking ideological, nationalist, and religious debates.
-While creating his famous Judaic portraits, artist was obsessed with the idea of official documentation of the Jewish national character in all its significance and grandeur:
+One of Lerski’s most important series of works revolved around Palestinian portraits.
+After multiple trips to Palestine starting in 1931, he presented a series of portraits that showcased expressive and formal innovations.
+These works transcended mere artistic events, provoking ideological, nationalist, and religious debates.
+While creating his renowned Judaic portraits, Lerski was driven by the desire to officially document the Jewish national character in all its significance and grandeur:

 “I want to show only the prototype in all its off-shoots, and what is more, I want to show him so intensely that the prototype is recognizable in all later branches…”

-Nowadays Helmar Lerski, along with Alfred Stieglitz and Edward Steichen, is considered by experts to be one of the classics and major innovators by the 20th century photography.
+Today, experts consider Helmar Lerski, alongside Alfred Stieglitz and Edward Steichen, to be one of the 20th century’s photography classics and major innovators.

 Tel Aviv Museum or Art (Tel Aviv, Israel)